Barlby: Railways

 To the west of the village the Selby Railway Swing Bridge carries the Hull–Selby line across the River Ouse.
 The present wrought-iron swing bridge with a hydraulic tower and engine house was completed in 1891 for the North Eastern Railway and is listed at Grade II on the National Heritage List for England.

 East of the village a branch diverged towards Market Weighton from the Selby area.
 The line from Selby to Market Weighton opened on 1 August 1848 and closed to regular passenger services on 20 September 1954, with closure to goods following in the 1960s.

 Main line trains between York and Doncaster were diverted away from the Selby route in 1983 when the Selby Diversion opened to avoid mining subsidence risks from the developing Selby Coalfield.
 The diversion was promoted through Parliament and authorised by British Railways private legislation, with the need and route discussed in Commons debates in 1978.

 Administrative changes and recent events

-Barlby became a separate civil parish in 1866 and was subsequently grouped with Osgodby, forming the present civil parish of Barlby with Osgodby.
+Barlby became a separate civil parish in 1866, on 1 April 1935 the civil parish of Osgodby was abolished and merged with Barlby, on 2 March 1999 the merged parish was renamed "Barlby with Osgodby".
+In 1931 the parish of Barlby (prior to the merge) had a population of 2627.
 The area experienced major flooding in November 2000 during widespread floods on the lower Ouse.
 A new roundabout at the A19 and A63 junction at Barlby opened in May 2013, replacing the former crossroads and linking to the Selby bypass.